sebastiancarlos/yas-bdsm/README.md

 #### 7. Can I install into another user's home folder?

 Sure!
-For example, `sudo yas-dbsm` will install into the root user's home folder.
+For example, `sudo yas-dbsm install` will install into the root user's home folder.

 #### 8. Why not [YADM](https://yadm.io/)?